j0ly/FirstProject/REPORT.md

 ## A1

+### How to identify
-**How to identify:** Sign up some users to the event.
+Sign up some users to the event.
 Check from the Admin page.
 Then go to the Cancel page and enter: ```' OR '1'='1```.
 All the sign-ups are now gone, as you can see from the Admin page!

 **How to fix:** The “mysqli_real_escape_string” function can be used in “delete.php” on the $ticket variable, to prevent the SQL-injection (as used in “done.php” on other variables).
 But a simple input validation (fixed length + lowcase alfanum only) would also fix the problem in this case.
 ## A2